On the geometric fixed-points of real topological cyclic homology: Preliminaries

 We now review the definitions of the main objects of study of the paper.
 These are completely analogous to the classical definitions surrounding topological cyclic homology of \cite{BHM}, and are carried out by carefully lifting all the constructions to the category of $\Z/2$-equivariant spectra.
 These constructions were laid out in \cite{Amalie} using B\"okstedt's model for real topological Hochschild homology, and we recast them here for the model of $\THR$ above.
 The two approaches are equivalent by the comparison results of \cite{THRmodels} and \cite{DMPSW}.

 \begin{defn} Let $p$ be a prime.
-A real $p$-cyclotomic spectrum is an $O(2)$-spectrum $T\in \Sp^{O(2)}$ equipped with an equivalence of $O(2)$-spectra
+A real $p$-cyclotomic spectrum is an $O(2)$-spectrum $T\in \Sp^{O(2)}$ equipped with a map of $O(2)$-spectra

-where $O(2)$ acts on the left-hand side by restriction along the root isomorphism $O(2)\to O(2)/C_p$. \end{defn}
+where $O(2)$ acts on the left-hand side by restriction along the root isomorphism $O(2)\to O(2)/C_p$, and which is a $D_{p^n}$-equivalence for all $n\geq 0$. \end{defn}

-The prime example of a $p$-cyclotomic spectrum (for all prime $p$) is the real topological Hochschild homology spectrum $\THR(A)$ of a flat ring-spectrum with anti-involution $A$.
-The cyclotomic structure maps are in fact isomorphisms, defined from the diagonal isomorphisms
+The prime example of a real $p$-cyclotomic spectrum (for all prime $p$) is the real topological Hochschild homology spectrum $\THR(A)$ of a ring-spectrum with anti-involution $A$.
+The cyclotomic structure maps are in fact isomorphisms, defined on the dihedral bar construction from the diagonal isomorphisms